Qyrus > Resources > Blogs > Feature Friday – The Impact of Parameterization and Data Driven Testing Methodology

 Jorell:

-A developer might have use for this in building and re-using unit tests to cover more than just their base functionality.
+A developer might have use for this in building and reusing unit tests to cover more than just their base functionality.
 Parameterization can be extremely useful in that manner.
-And in terms of a business technologist, for certain test cases and scenarios they, too, can even build and use parameterization.
-More specifically, they might find use in the reporting capabilities, wherein one report can hold upwards of hundreds of parametrized test reports.
+And in terms of a business technologist, for certain test cases and scenarios, they, too, can even build and use parameterization.
+More specifically, they might find use in the reporting capabilities, wherein one report can hold upwards of hundreds of parameterized test reports.

 Alright, we’ve certainly established the fact that parameterization is an extremely useful tool, and for more than just a tester.
 Focusing more on the testing process, we wanted to expand more on what type of impact this feature is making in our users’ testing processes.